Eat Plants, Die Healthy.

 Reflection

-Given the success of the “Eat plants, die healthy.” campaign specifically on Instagram, I have decided to continue utilising this platform as a personal project.
+Given the success of the “Eat Plants, Die Healthy.” campaign specifically on Instagram, I have decided to continue utilising this platform as a personal project.
 As the multichannel campaign came to an end, I made the decision to close the pages that did not perform well (Facebook and Twitter), and I also removed the option to sign up for the newsletter from the website.

 While the website was closed, it might be beneficial to relaunch it.
 I would have preferred to have more people spend a longer amount of time reading the lengthier blog posts.
 It was disappointing to see that even though I thoroughly researched and dedicated time to write posts about our leading causes of death, the analytics showed that people were not reading them or just skimming through for less than two minutes.